Battle of al-Harra: Background

 Under the Islamic prophet Muhammad, beginning in 622, and the first three caliphs, Abu Bakr, Umar and Uthman, Medina served as the capital of the early Muslim state, which by Uthman's time came to rule over an empire spanning Arabia, most of the Persian Sasanian Empire and the Byzantine territories of Syria and Egypt.
-The capital was moved to Kufa in Iraq by the fourth caliph, Muhammad's cousin and son-in-law Ali, during the First Muslim Civil War.
-Ali's rival for the caliphate, Mu'awiya, governor of Syria, won the war and made Damascus capital of the Umayyad Caliphate, which he founded in 661.
+The capital was moved to Kufa in Iraq by the fourth Rashidun caliph Ali during the First Fitna.
+Ali's rival, Mu'awiya ibn Abi Sufyan, the long-time governor of Syria, ultimately won the civil war and established the Umayyad Caliphate with its seat in Damascus in 661.

 Political and pious opposition to Yazid

 The hereditary succession of Mu'awiya's son, Yazid, in 680 was an unprecedented act in Islamic politics.
 It was a point of contention among the people of Medina, especially the eminent Muslim leaders of the Hejaz.
 One of them, Husayn, a son of Ali and grandson of Muhammad, left Medina to lead a revolt against Yazid in Iraq.
 He was slain alongside his band of about seventy followers at the Battle of Karbala by the forces of the Umayyad governor Ubayd Allah ibn Ziyad; Yazid is alleged to have put the head of Husayn on display in Damascus.

 In 680, Yazid dismissed his cousin al-Walid ibn Utba ibn Abi Sufyan from the governorship of Medina for having failed to prevent Husayn and the other major opponent to his rule, Abd Allah ibn al-Zubayr, a grandson of Abu Bakr, from leaving Medina.
 Al-Walid's replacement, the Umayyad Amr ibn Sa'id al-Ashdaq, failed to capture Ibn al-Zubayr, who took refuge in the Kaaba in Mecca, or extract from him the oath of allegiance to Yazid.
-Al-Ashdaq mobilized a troop of Medinans enrolled in the army, as well as mawali (sing. mawla; non-Arab, Muslim freedmen or clients) of the Umayyad clan, to assault Ibn al-Zubayr, but many of the recruited Medinans were reticent to participate and paid others to fight in their place.
+Al-Ashdaq mobilized a troop of Medinans enrolled in the army, as well as mawali (sing. mawla; non-Arab, Muslim freedmen or clients) of the Umayyad clan, to subdue Ibn al-Zubayr, but many of the recruited Medinans were reticent to participate and paid others to fight in their place.
 Ibn al-Zubayr defeated this force, and partly as a consequence, Yazid dismissed al-Ashdaq and reappointed al-Walid ibn Utba in August 681.
 Feigning an attempted reconciliation with the caliph, Ibn al-Zubayr requested that Yazid replace al-Walid ibn Utba with a milder governor.
 Yazid acceded, installing his young and politically inexperienced cousin Uthman ibn Muhammad ibn Abi Sufyan in December 682.